astrodb/euclid-saas/README.md

 Creating the EUCLID Appliance
 -----------------------------

-The EUCLID appliance is split into two heat stacks, to avoid scaling issues in heat.
-There are two config files that define the infrastructure - `euclid.yml` and `euclid-2.yml`.
-The infrastructure is created in two steps:
+The EUCLID appliance is split into three heat stacks, to avoid scaling issues in heat.
+There are three config files that define the infrastructure - `euclid.yml`, `euclid-2.yml` and `euclid-3.yml`.
+The infrastructure is created in three steps:

 `ansible-playbook -i ansible/inventory ansible/cluster-infra.yml -e @config/euclid.yml -e ansible_ssh_private_key_file=~/wendy_house/id_wendy`
 `ansible-playbook -i ansible/inventory ansible/cluster-infra.yml -e @config/euclid-2.yml -e ansible_ssh_private_key_file=~/wendy_house/id_wendy`
+`ansible-playbook -i ansible/inventory ansible/cluster-infra.yml -e @config/euclid-3.yml -e ansible_ssh_private_key_file=~/wendy_house/id_wendy`

-The inventories for these stacks have been committed to this repo at `ansible/inventory_euc` and `ansible/inventory_euc-2`.
+The inventories for these stacks have been committed to this repo at `ansible/inventory_euc`, `ansible/inventory_euc-2` and `ansible/inventory_euc-3`.

-The appliance is created in a single step using both inventories, and the `euclid.yml` playbook, but only the `euclid.yml` configuration file.
+The appliance is created in a single step using all inventories, and the `euclid.yml` playbook, but only the `euclid.yml` configuration file.

-`ansible-playbook -i ansible/inventory_euc -i ansible/inventory_euc-2 ansible/euclid.yml -e @config/euclid.yml -e ansible_ssh_private_key_file=~/wendy_house/id_wendy --forks <forks>`
+`ansible-playbook -i ansible/inventory_euc -i ansible/inventory_euc-2 -i ansible/inventory_euc-3 ansible/euclid.yml -e @config/euclid.yml -e ansible_ssh_private_key_file=~/wendy_house/id_wendy --forks <forks>`

 Use a number of forks that your control host can handle.
 Using 250 on a bare metal node (`operator`) has worked well so far.